uxsolutions/bootstrap-datepicker/README.md

 If your browser (or those of your users) is displaying characters wrong, chances are the browser is loading the javascript file with a non-unicode encoding.
 Simply add `charset="UTF-8"` to your `script` tag:

     <script type="text/javascript" src="bootstrap-datepicker.de.js" charset="UTF-8"></script>

+Note on Hebrew (and other RTL languages): You'll have to change the stylesheet so that the calendar is displayed correctly on Right-to-left layouts.